inventorykpisanalyticsstrategy

 The Turnover-Stockout Tradeoff

 Single calculations are snapshots.
-Track trends:
+Trends tell the story.

 Q1: 5.2 turns